saebekassebil/teoria/README.md

 *cents* - A number value of how many cents the note is out of tune

 ### teoria.note.fromMIDI(note)
-Returns an instance of TeoriaNote set to the corresponding MIDI note value.
+ - Returns an instance of TeoriaNote set to the corresponding MIDI note value.

+*note* - A number ranging from 0-127 representing a MIDI note value

 #### TeoriaNote.name
  - The name of the note, in lowercase letter (*only* the name, not the